djoreilly/floodlight-devstack/README.md

     vagrant ssh compute1
     sudo ./ovs-init.sh
     # check that a new switch was seen in the Floodlight console log
+    # there should also be some messages about an inter-switch link being detected
     cd devstack
     ./stack.sh